wandb/docs/docs/guides/launch/setup_launch.md

 ### Container builder options
+You can optionally specify a container builder (`builder` key) within your launch agent configuration.

-The `builder` key is used to specify the container builder the agent will use to build container images.
+The agent will use the container builder you specify to build [INSERT].

 :::info
 The `builder` key is not required and if omitted, the agent will use Docker to build images locally.